camillesharp/cs260-startup/README.md

  * Images - Placeholders for images were added.
  * DB/Login - Input box and submit button for login.
 Profile information is also kept on Database.
  * WebSocket - Placeholders for the chat section were added.

+# CSS Deliverable

+## Prerequisites

+### CSS Practice
+I learned more about how to make animations with CSS by practicing making the sections move into the screen.
+I had never done much with animations in CSS before so it has been fun to give it a try.